erasmus-without-paper/ewp-specs-api-omobilities/endpoints/get.md

 Permissions
 -----------

-All requests from the EWP Network MUST be allowed access to this API.
-Consult the [Echo API][echo] specs for details on handling unprivileged requests.

-However, only a subset of all known mobilities should be made available to the
+Only a subset of all known mobilities should be made available to the caller:
-caller:

  * If the caller covers the receiving HEI of this mobility, then he MUST be allowed access to it.